 “But we are now seeing a lot of young patients with low T, which is due to environmental factors, like more plastic leaching PCBs (polychlorinated biphenyls) into your body where these elements resemble estrogen, but also teens don’t get enough sleep, they have more stress.
 Many military patients, with a rougher lifestyle, their T drops faster than normal aging.”

-On the other hand, McDevitt says she has patients who live a healthy lifestyle in their fifties who have the testosterone levels of a man in his thirties.
+On the other hand, McDevitt says she sees older men who live a healthy lifestyle in their fifties who have the testosterone levels of a man in his thirties.

 “You’ll be feeling all of the symptoms of low testosterone at 200 ng/dL,” she says.